 If you wish to sell alcohol at an event you must be licensed.
-If you need to apply for an occasional liquor license, it’s easier to approach an existing licensee and ask them to apply for you.
-You do not need your own license if you are holding an event in a building that already has a licensed bar.
+If you need to apply for an occasional liquor licence, it’s easier to approach an existing licensee and ask them to apply for you.
+You do not need your own licence if you are holding an event in a building that already has a licensed bar.

 Fundraising with food

 To keep everyone safe, it's a good idea to check the Food Standards Agency guidelines on preparing, handling, cooking & storing food.

 If your event involves the general public, you might want to consider investing in Public Liability Insurance.
 Check first to see if your venue already has this.